 What usually tells you that the wick family or size is wrong?

 Common signs are tunneling, repeated drowning, heavy mushrooming, visible soot, or a jar that runs too hot during normal burn sessions.
-Those signs tell you to review wick size, wick series, or both.
+For the troubleshooting step after family-level classification, use fix common candle wick problems.